teffland/react-redux-flask-base/static/src/README.md

 The app is organized as follows:

-`components` stores all UI/View elements (including containers).
+`components` stores all UI/View elements (including containers and selectors).

-`state` stores all state management (store, actions, reducers, selectors, constants).
+`state` stores all state management (store, actions, reducers, constants).

 Different features for the app should be contained in their own files or folders, with matching names for in  `components` and `state` and should always be capitalized.